nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 ## 🌐 ARC - Annotated Research Context

-CMML implements the Annotated Research Context (ARC) for cooperations.
-DataPLANT provides with the  a Research Data Management (RDM) platform after the FAIR principle.
+The CMML uses the [Annotated Research Context (ARC)](./../../implementation/AnnotatedResearchContext.html) for data exchange.
+Wit the ARC we can easily exchange sample sheets, workflows, protocols and share (meta-)data inside a common and shareable folder structure.

 <img src="../../img/ARC_DataSharing_Collaborators_img2.png" style="width:65%; display: block; margin: 20px auto;">

-The aim is to exchange samplesheets, workflows, protocols and share (meta-)data inside a common and shareable folder structure.

-:bulb: For more information about ARC click [here](./../../implementation/AnnotatedResearchContext.html).

 The previously created ARC will be shared with you over the [DataHUB platform](https://git.nfdi4plants.org/).
 Please read the following setup and complete the next steps.